Skip to Main Content

 In this video, Caulfield goes through steps to verify a questionable claim.
 He does this by seeing if this claim is repeated by any other websites.
 This is a good skill to learn to find the highest quality and most authoritative information.

-Using the references or bibliography from another author's book or article is a wonderful way to find additional sources for your own research.
+Using the references or bibliography from a book or an article is a wonderful way to find additional sources for your own research.
 Some databases even provide links to the references, as noted in the circled links in the picture below.

-"Times Cited in this Database" will list any articles that use this article as one of it's sources.
-In this case, one article has been published that uses this article as one of its sources.
-This will lead the researcher to more current publications.
+" X in Web of Science" or "Times Cited in this Database" will list more recently published articles that used this article as one of it's sources.
+In this case, five articles have been published that use this article as one of its sources.
+This will lead to more recent publications published since 2021 about renewable diesel production.

 Faculty have probably been telling you since your first year of college (or maybe before!) not to use Wikipedia as a source in your papers.
 They are right.
 It is very difficult to judge the credibility of information from a Wikipedia page.
 And no college student should rely on a simple encyclopedia entry to support information in a well-written paper.
 HOWEVER, it can be a useful tool for very current topics.
 And sometimes the references of a Wikipedia entry will lead a researcher to some wonderful sources.